abidnasratyar01/abidnasratyar01/README.md

 - 👋 Hi, I’m @AhmadAbid

 - 👀 Looking for innovative solutions that help you stay ahead of the competition?
 Look no further!
 As a lead Software engineer, I offer top-notch solutions for businesses seeking to optimize their operations, boost their productivity, automating routine tasks to streamlining complex workflows and deliver results that exceed expectations.
 Partner with me to unlock your true potential.
-Services: Custom solutions, CRM, ERP, MIS, IVR, EMR, Ecommerce and more
+Services: Custom solutions, CRM, ERP, MIS, IVR, EMR, Ecommerce and more.

 - 📫 You can reach me at my email: abidnasratyar01@gmail.com